jordanlgraves/geneforge/README.md

 **State Management:** The system uses a `SessionState` object to manage the context (like the currently selected library, custom UCF files, etc.) across multiple tool calls within a single user design request..

 ## Examples and use cases:
-Examples of prompts can be found in `examples_and_prompts`.
+Examples of prompts can be found in `src/examples/`.
 These range from simple to complex to aspirational and are designed to guide the implementation of this project and outline the vision of more sophisticated systems.

 ## Tool Use